vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 *Only after you hit the "Create" button are you shown all of the information that you need to fill out.*
 <br />

-After the OAuth consent screen is configured, only a small section at the top of the page indicates "Publishing status".
+And even after the OAuth consent screen is configured, only a small section at the top of the page indicates "Publishing status".
 It's easy to overlook or forget to come back to it once the app is ready to be released.

 <br />
 ![publishing-status](/assets/img/posts/app-approval-hell/publishing-status.png)